 Structure borne noise is the most common cause of complaints and the most effective approach is to structurally de-couple service installations and mechanical equipment from separating walls and separating floors.
 Lightweight structures need special consideration and it may be necessary to support noisy plant on a separate, rigid structure.
 The installation of an independent wall or ceiling lining may help achieve the performance levels in clause 5.1.2.

-A report ‘Limit noise transmission to dwellings from services' includes several useful design guide annexes. http://www.scotland.gov.uk/topics/built-environment/building/building-standards.
+Although not specifically covering non-domestic buildings, a report ‘Limit noise transmission to dwellings from services' includes several useful design guide annexes http://www.scotland.gov.uk/topics/built-environment/building/building-standards.
 Annex H of BS EN 12354-5: 2009 provides more detailed guidance on the reduction of service noise transmittance through separating walls and separating floors.

 Design guides covering low carbon equipment, such as air source heat pumps, contain advice on sound reduction measures and are available at http://www.scotland.gov.uk/topics/built-environment/building/building-standards.

-The use of the methods in clauses 5.1.3 or 5.1.4 alone will not guarantee that the performance levels will be achieved.
+The use of any of the methods listed in clause 5.1.2 alone will not guarantee that the performance levels will be achieved.
 Good workmanship is essential to their performance, and post-completion testing will confirm these levels have been achieved.

 Table 5.2.
 Test levels for Example and other constructions in dB